 1. Any member in good standing and possessing a current dues card in a particular lodge of this grand jurisdiction may become a endowed member in that lodge pursuant to the provisions of this section.

-2. The minimum payment for a endowed membership shall be twenty-one (21) times the annual dues of the applying member's subordinate lodge on the date of the application.
-(This section amended, effective 1/1/2008)
+2. The minimum payment for a endowed membership shall be twenty-one (21) times the annual dues of the applying member's subordinate lodge effective on January 1st following the date of the application.
+(This section amended, effective 1/1/2014)